oracle-livelabs/goldengate/ggma-topologies/bidirectional-replication-using-rest-api/bidirectional-data-replication-using-rest-api.md

 ## Task 4: View the Replicat Using Statistics for Oracle GoldenGate Processes

 After adding records, you can view the Extract Statistics to confirm that the committed transactions were captured.
-The `check_replication_activeactive.sh` script allows you to view the statistics for different Oracle GoldenGate processes.
+The `check_replication_ActiveActive.sh` script allows you to view the statistics for different Oracle GoldenGate processes.

 To view the Standard Report based on sample data: